tubaplayerdis/BRCE/README.md

 ## Development

 This project is still under development.
+A Beta is currently out
-The expected release window is later june of 2025
+The full release is coming soon

 Follow development: https://youtube.com/@johndenver-co9rr